 Embark from Puerto Madryn in the afternoon and set sail for the Falkland Islands.
 You will have a good chance of spotting southern right whales as you cruise along Golfo Nuevo.
 Settle into your cabin, meet your fellow travellers and expedition team and get excited for your adventure ahead.

-From Golfo Nuevo your ship will sail south toward the Falkland Islands.
 Head out on deck to try and spot passing dolphins and whales.
 The expedition team will be conducting presentations and workshops, and you will have some time to enjoy the onboard recreation facilities.
 Several species of bird follow the vessel southeast, such as albatrosses, storm petrels, shearwaters, and diving petrels.

 Steeple Jason – Here you will find the world’s largest black-browed albatross colony (roughly 113,000).
 Steeple Jason is a wild and rarely visited island buffeted by wind and waves.
 Weather and swell conditions dictate the journey here.